New Cross

 New Cross is an area in south-east London, England, 4.5 mi south-east of Charing Cross in the London Borough of Lewisham and the SE14 postcode district.
-New Cross is near St Johns, Telegraph Hill, Nunhead, Peckham, Brockley, Deptford and Greenwich, and home to Goldsmiths, University of London, Haberdashers' Hatcham College and Addey and Stanhope School.
+New Cross is near St Johns, Telegraph Hill, Nunhead, Peckham, Brockley, Deptford and Greenwich.
+It is home to Goldsmiths, University of London; Haberdashers' Hatcham College, and Addey and Stanhope School.

 New Cross Gate, on the west of New Cross, is named after the New Cross tollgate, established in 1718 by the New Cross Turnpike Trust.
 It is the location of New Cross station and New Cross Gate station.
 New Cross Gate corresponds to the manor and district formerly known as Hatcham.